This post may contain affiliate links. Read our disclosure policy.

 For the Chocolate Whoopie Pies:

-1 stick (8 tablespoons, 1/2 cup) unsalted butter, at room temperature
+- 1 stick (113 grams) unsalted butter, at cool room temperature

 For the Marshmallow Filling: